 We believe that our diversity by default calls human beings not just to build bridges, but to be bridges of social cohesion for a more versatile society.

-Beverley is an experienced administrator with the social enterprise and religious sector.
-She has been on various mission trips around Asia and Oceania, and is passionate about things of faith.
-Currently, Beverley is the project coordinator behind Being Bridges and aids in the management and coordination of the different projects we create.
+Beverley is an experienced administrator with the social enterprise and religious sectors.
+Having been trained in and contributed to various mission trips around Asia and Oceania, she is passionate about things of faith.
+Currently, Bev is the project coordinator behind Being Bridges, running the management and coordination of the different projects we create.